 I Section Briefs.
 Disclose your latest scientific work(s).

 II SIP World Section.
-It is the section to give voice to the Task Forces (TF) and National Representatives (NR)
+It is the section for the Task Forces (TF), National Representatives (NR) and Voices of Membership.

 III Section Shared Pride: Distinctions of relevance of the members of the SIP.

 All you have to do is have your current membership.

 Below are the details of each section.
 Visit our site for the latest issues of the Bulletin: https://sipsych.org/publications/sip-bulletin/